-- An even number of people are given numbers from 1 to N - They are then asked to arrange themselves into pairs so that the SUM of the numbers of EVERY PAIR of people is a SQUARE number. - For a successful game EVERY person must be in such a pair. - Use "trial and improvement" to secure such success.
+An even number of people are given numbers from 1 to N. They are then asked to arrange themselves into pairs so that the SUM of the numbers of EVERY PAIR of people is a SQUARE number.
+For a successful game EVERY person must be in such a pair.
+People are guided to use "trial and improvement" to secure such success.